July 12, 2018

 For multinational organizations, keeping consistent control across the global landscape is even more challenging.
 Every mobile operator has its own way of servicing large customers, which results in a fragmented set of mobile service offerings and support.
 The variation of access and control between territories often forces adoption of expensive bespoke solutions just to support a subset of business applications internationally.

 For many years, Tango Networks has offered technology that gives the enterprise IT manager direct control over mobile telephony services and routing for a variety of business applications, including Unified Communications and PBX services, workforce automation, mobile call recording and enterprise text messaging.
 At the same time, enterprise mobile users can use their devices natively to conduct business, even without the need for a mobile app.

-Our Kinetic Communications technology is carrier grade and is compatible with most Unified Communications, PBXs and recording platforms sold over the last 20 years.
+Our Mobile-X technology is carrier grade and is compatible with most Unified Communications, PBXs and recording platforms sold over the last 20 years.
 It adds mobile access and control alongside existing deployments supporting fixed telephony including traditional call centers and desk systems.

 The technology has also secured a vital role in new applications - most recently, as a result of the increase in accidents caused by distracted drivers.
 A new Tango-enabled mobile service has just been launched by a major wireless carrier in the US which controls the use of company drivers’ mobile phones when the vehicles they are driving are in motion – the Responsible Driver System.

 Tango Networks is at the forefront of supporting “Mobile First” or “Mobile Native” communications strategies and developing new ways to introduce mobile services policy control, specifically designed for global companies.
 Underpinning this is the concept of an “open” mobile core, linked directly into existing corporate communications systems and platforms, giving unrivalled visibility of and control over mobile communications.